N7O8O6R3/Tech-Dynamites-Projects/Blockchain in python-Abhijeeth/readme.md

-This is online voting project implemented using Blockchain Tech.
+This is online voting project implemented using Blockchain Tech.\n

-The components used are.
+The components used are.\n
-Flask for backend
+Flask for backend\n
-Ganache for virtual ethereum network remix-ide for solidity compiler and deploying the smart contract into blockchain.
-Web3.py is being used in the project for conducting transactions through python. python to make this all.
+Ganache for virtual ethereum network\n remix-ide for solidity compiler and deploying the smart contract into blockchain.\n Web3.py is being used in the project for conducting transactions through python.\n python to make this all.\n

-Requirement:
-flask
-web3.py
+Requirement:\n
+flask\n
+web3.py\n
-ganache application
+ganache application\n
-remix-ide or any compiler
+remix-ide or any compiler\n

-To run:
+To run:\n
-in CMD go to the folder and
+in CMD go to the folder and\n
-python app.py
+python app.py\n

-the browse for 127.0.0.1:5000
+the browse for 127.0.0.1:5000\n